mallow-labs/mallow-gumball/clients/js/README.md

-# JavaScript client for Mpl Gumball Machine
+# JavaScript client for mallow Gumball Machine

 A Umi-compatible JavaScript library for Gumball machines.